Use this article to learn how to troubleshoot when you have not received subscription-related emails.

 Adobe's email system does not work with some anti-spam software, such as those that use autoresponse or challenge methods to block unwanted email.
 Temporarily disable the software and wait for the email to arrive.

 If your organization has a spam appliance or application, ensure that it is configured to allow email from Adobe and Amazon Web Services.

 On many email servers, if you marked an email from Adobe as spam, all future Adobe emails automatically direct to your spam folder.

 When the Adobe.com domain is in your address book, you can receive email messages from Adobe.

 Sometimes, a High security setting for your email blocks email messages from Adobe.
 Adjust your setting to Medium or Medium-High.

 If you have not received the email from Adobe, check with your mail administrator about your server's available disk space; it could be full.
-It's also possible that your email administrator should add Adobe's mail server to your company's whitelists, using the following IP addresses and subnets:
+It's also possible that your email administrator should add Adobe's mail server to your company's allowlist, using the following IP addresses and subnets:

 Modify your email address or click Change to modify the email address in the Edit Your Account Information page.
 For more information on how to modify your email address, see Try a different email address.